Cloudera Manager Primer

 - Rolling upgrades - These are only possible with parcels, due to their side-by-side nature.
 Traditional packages require shutting down the old process, upgrading the package, and then starting the new process.
 This can be hard to recover from in the event of errors and requires extensive integration with the package management system to function seamlessly.
 With the new version staged side-by-side, switching to a new minor version is simply a matter of changing which version of CDH is used when restarting each process.
 It then becomes practical to do upgrades with rolling restarts, where service roles are restarted in the right order to switch over to the new version with minimal service interruption.
 Note that major version upgrades (for example, CDH3 to CDH4) require full service restarts due to the substantial changes between the versions.

-- Easy downgrades - With the old version still available, reverting back to it can be as simple as upgrading.
-Note that some CDH components may require explicit additional steps due to things like schema upgrades.
+- Easy downgrades - Reverting back to an older minor version can be as simple as upgrading.
+Note that some CDH components may require explicit additional steps due to schema upgrades.

 Parcel Life Cycle